Scott Russell linkage

 Freemantle straight-line linkage from British Patent 2741, November 17, 1803.

-A Scott Russell linkage is a linkage which translates linear motion through a right angle.
+The Scott Russell linkage is a linkage that translates linear motion through a right angle.
+It is often used in vehicle suspensions.

 The linkage is named after John Scott Russell (1808–1882), although watchmaker William Freemantle had already patented it in 1803.

 A different form of the linkage has been used in a front-wheel-drive vehicle with solid rear axle to control lateral movement, and with a flexing elastomeric connection instead of the rolling or sliding connection.

 The linkage does not share the disadvantages of the asymmetric Panhard rod, and is more compact than the Watt's linkage.